MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/3-exercise-add-single-sign-on.md

 1. In the **env** folder, open **.env.local**.

-1. In the file, create the following environment variables and set the values to the app registration ID and scope ID:
+1. In the file, add the following environment variables and set the values to the **app registration ID** and **scope ID** that you saved earlier:

     ```text
     BACKEND_API_ENTRA_APP_ID=<app-registration-id>